Revisiting The Last Dance

 Jordan got paid to participate.
 The others didn’t.

-The Last Dance, when combined with the end of the Brady-Belichick Patriots dynasty, and the current struggles of the Jaylen Brown – Jason Tatum led Boston Celtics, provides larger lessons on leadership, culture, and winning.
+The Last Dance, the end of the Brady-Belichick Patriots dynasty locally, and young and talented NBA rosters provide larger lessons on leadership, culture, and winning.

 Your mind and ego can be powerful enemies.